gjbex/training-material/Virtualization/README.md

 1. `singularity.pptx`: Powerpoint presentation on singularity.
 1. `xenial_grace.def`: Singularity definition file that will install the `grace` application in a Xenial Xerus (16.04) Ubunto OS.
+1. `xenial_openmpi.def`: Singularity definition file that will install build essentials, Mellanox infiniband drivers, IB verbs, OpenMPI and git.
+It will subsequently clone a GitHub repository, build and install an application in it, and clean up.
 1. `xenial_python.def`: Singularity definition file that will install the latest (repository) version of Python 3, numpy, scipy, and matplotlib with a Qt4 backend in a Xenial Xerus (16.04) Ubunto OS.